NodeJS

 1. Waiting for Asynchronous Tasks

-There can be some instances where your code needs to wait for the completion of an operation say, a network request so it can move forward.
+Sometimes your code must wait for an asynchronous operation like a network request to complete before moving forward.
 For a specific scenario, you might want to add a delay to achieve synchronous flow.

 2. Preventing API Rate Limit Issues

 APIs often have rate limits, restricting the number of requests you can make within a specific time frame.
 Sending more than the allowed number of requests causes errors or returns throttled responses.
-Introducing pauses between requests ensures you are always within your approved range.
+Introducing delays between requests helps you stay within the API’s rate limits.

 3. Enhancing Visual Effects